Emadmousavi/Database_design-selling_second-hand_appliances-/README.md

 # Database_design_selling-_second-hand_appliances
 This is a database design and implementation for selling  second-hand appliances like "Divar app"

+#SQL Server
-There are 5 Steps to design and implement this database (it is working in #SQL Server)
+There are 5 Steps to design and implement this database

 - Phase 1
   introducing the entities and necessary attributes for them